Students & Alumni

 As a recent graduate from TRSM we are very interested in hearing how your career is going.
 We would also love your feedback on how your education and experience at university helped prepare you for the workplace.
-We also wanted to remind you that all TRSM alumni are eligible for BCH programs and services for five years following graduation.
+We also wanted to remind you that all TRSM alumni are eligible for BCH programs and services with life-time access following graduation!

 We're here to help!

 The Business Career Hub operates on the mantra, “It’s Your Journey, We’ll Guide You There,” meaning we are here to help you with resources and support at every step of your self-directed career journey as a student and recent alumni.